-- Providing Stability to Children and Families– The oldest provider of free civil legal services in Miami-Dade representing thousands of clients in complex divorce, custody and paternity cases directly affecting 1,000’s of minor children and continues to be the only agency holistically representing older teens aging out of foster care providing utmost safety and security to foster youth.
+- Providing Stability to Children and Families– The oldest provider of free civil legal services in Miami-Dade representing thousands of clients in increasingly complex divorce, custody and paternity cases directly affecting 1,000’s of innocent minor children and continues to be the only agency holistically representing older teens aging out of foster care providing utmost safety and security to foster youth.